 “Mentors are senior students who support and guide us through the enrolment process and help us into uni life by giving tips about time management, extracurricular activities, clubs and societies, and staying connected.”

-While online learning can be isolating at times, Nethumi advises the best way to stay motivated is attending and engaging in all the online classes actively and getting to know the students from your stream and faculty virtually.
+While online learning can be isolating at times, Nethumi advises the best way to stay motivated is attending and engaging in all the online classes actively and getting to know the students from your stream and School virtually.

 “The UWA app was of great help for us to get connected to students and form study groups online.
 Planning your weekly work and assignments due, while constantly staying connected with other students, really helps keep you on track and stay motivated.”